-The building is currently listed on the National Register of Historic Places.
+The proposed Wellness Retreat Facility activities include lodging, restaurant facilities, and commercial events.
+To authorize these uses under MCC 38.7380, the building must either be eligible for or on the National Register of Historic Places as discussed in Section 7.4.1.
+The building is currently listed on the National Register of Historic Places (Exhibit A.23, I.1).
 Built in 1924, the footprint of the building remains mostly unchanged.
 The View Point Inn building was in operation until 1962 offering overnight accommodation, selling of food and beverage, and hosting commercial events (Exhibit A.23).
 After closing, the building served primarily as a residence (Exhibit A.42).
 Then in 2006, an application was submitted to authorize the special uses in historic buildings.
 The permit requested to establish the following uses within the 6,139 square foot historic building: interpretive displays, a restaurant, a small inn, and a parking lot on tax lot 1500.
 The land use case T3-06-006 was approved with conditions on November 9, 2006 (Exhibit B.15).

 The building and use were previously approved under land use case T3-06-006 to be able to exceed the 5,000 square foot limit established by this criterion.
-Staff believes that MCC

-38.7380 takes precedence over this criterion limiting the commercial use of the historic building to 5,000 square feet because this standard is more specific.
-The authorization of the historic building and the unique nature of the building's status on the National Register indicate that these special uses are allowed in the entirety of the historic building (6,139 square feet).
+Staff believes that MCC 38.7380 takes precedence over this criterion limiting the commercial use of the historic building to 5,000 square feet because this standard is more specific.
+The authorization of the historic building and the unique nature of the building's status on the National Register indicate that these special uses are allowed in the entirety of the building (9,607 square feet).